 - Working in the field of GIS is more than data analysis and operating GUI based software.
 GIS nowadays is evolving more than what was defined in textbooks and universities.

 - The job roles in this domain are becoming more advanced with the amalgamation of data analysis, programming, backend technologies and even knowledge of geography.
-With data science and Machine learning /AI booming the market, the organizations are also integrating ML / AI-based models in the systems to improve prediction and accuracy.
-There are many universities which are offering Geo-Informatics and GIS as the main elective in their programs.
+With data science and Machine learning /AI booming the market, the organizations also integrate ML / AI-based models in the systems to improve prediction and accuracy.
+Many universities are offering Geo-Informatics and GIS as the main elective in their programs.

 - Product-based companies like HERE Maps, Bing Maps, Google Maps, Apple Maps, TomTom, and ESRI are coming out with many job roles and responsibilities for upcoming graduates.
 There are service-based companies like Capgemini Technologies and Willis Tower Watson using GIS for cartographic models for identifying potential risks.